Investment Area: Data to Support Risk Threshold Criteria |

 The overall goal of this two-phase effort is to update previous studies done with LFA sources during the 1990s, based on lessons learned and best practices from controlled and observational behavioral response studies using other sonar sources conducted over the last 10 years.
 As part of the Phase I feasibility study, these projects are investigating the best approach to designing a scientific study to assess behavioral response to LFA sonar.

-Dependence of TTS on Exposure Duration During Simulated Continuously Active Sonar (Project #LMR-51)
+Dependence of TTS on Exposure Duration During Simulated Continuously Active Sonar (Project #LMR-51) ACTIVE

 Principal Investigator: Jason Mulsow